rozbb/draft-waict-transparency/draft-waict-transparency.md

 ### Where does versioning go?

 Currently, the version string in our checkpoint defines the protocol version for the entire checkpoint. **This forces every Witness to use the same version.** If some Witnesses are slow to upgrade, this might be an issue.
 This might be a non-issue, since we don’t expect there to be many Witnesses, and they can all expose 2 signing endpoints during transition.
 So at some point, it should be possible to go from all-v1 to all-v2 without any downtime.

-Another issue is that the **TLS certificate extension is not versioned.** If the data structure is changed in the future, we will probably need to signal that with a new version number.
-How does X509 deal with conditioning parsing on a version number?

-One obvious solution is, since the extension ID is actually an OID, **we could make the OID be versioned.** Since the extension has an opaque field for a blob, we can easily condition parsing on the OID.
-One open question here is whether the OID version MUST match the version in the checkpoint.

 ### Checkpoint encoding is undefined